by Marcus McGee

 And that was the first lesson I learned, right at that moment: whenever a person decides to do something that is extraordinary, something others think is impossible, there is an immediate conspiracy formed against him, or her nowadays.
 The way they figured it, if they didn’t believe they could do it, they sure as hell didn’t want someone else to come along and do it.

 “It’s no wonder you flunked out of college, Green!”
 Rutgers scoffed.
-“You don’t have the intelligence and common sense to recognize the impossible when it’s staring you in the face.”
+“You don’t have the intelligence and common sense to recognize what’s impossible when it’s staring you in the face!”